Are you looking for help with an application to Supreme Court in British Columbia?

 Hello, I’m Alistair Vigier, the CEO of ClearWay Law.
 BC court applications can be confusing.
-Therefore, we put together this video to provide information about applications in the Supreme Court of British Columbia.
-This video does not cover provincial court and is not a substitute for legal advice from a lawyer.
+Therefore, we put together this article to provide information about applications in the Supreme Court of British Columbia.
+This article does not cover the provincial court and is not a substitute for legal advice from a lawyer.
+If you are looking for help with provincial court applications, see the link.

 An application asks the court to make an order to resolve issues that come up before you go to trial.
 Most files do not make it all the way to trial.
 A trial is extremely expensive.
 It almost always costs more than $50,000.
 It can also take years to get a trial.
 As such, applications are very important as they help move the issues along.

-All applications before trial are heard in chambers applications to court.
+All applications before trial are heard in chambers applications to the court.
 You might use an application to get someone added or removed from the litigation.
 Many small details can be dealt with by applications.
-Chamber applications are heard in open court and the hearings are audio taped just like full trials.
+Chamber applications are heard in open court and the hearings are audiotaped just like full trials.
 It is open to the public.

 Preparing Your Court Application